sota0113/go/README.md

 ## Create
 Same operation with `Upadte` for now.
 See chapter `Upadte` below.
+For now, creating multiple directory and making JSON return on each directory at the same time is not capable.

 ## Read
 See first chapter `USAGE`.
 Execute GET request to the application.